 Things like play, art, culture and leisure are important!
-For young people, they can help with your physical and mental health as well as allowing you to develop as people.
+For young people, they can help with your physical and mental health as well as allow you to develop as people.

 That’s why the United Nations Convention on the Rights of the Child (UNCRC) protects your right to play, leisure, art and cultural activities in Article 31.